joakimunge/denoliver/README.md

 To use HTTPS you will need a trusted self-signed certificate.
 If you're on macOS you can use [This](https://github.com/kingkool68/generate-ssl-certs-for-local-development) bash script to easily generate one.

 Name the cert and key files `denoliver.crt` and `denoliver.key` and place them in your working dir.
+You can configure these names to be whatever you want with the config file, or the `--certFile` and `--keyFile` flags.

 ## Disclaimer